bobbytrapz/autosr/README.md

 You can encode them however you like or just watch them as is.

+Video quality will depend on the connection quality between you and the streamer.

 For playing media I recommend [mpv](https://mpv.io)

 ## Customize options